digital-asset/daml/docs/source/json-api/index.rst

 With Query Store
 ------------------

 To improve the performance of the JSON API you can configure it to use a PostgreSQL backend as a cache.
 This is particularly beneficial if your ACS changes only very little (compared to the whole ACS size) between queries.
 Note that the PostgreSQL backend acts purely as a cache.
-It is save to reinitialize the database at any time.
+It is safe to reinitialize the database at any time.

 To enable the PostgreSQL backend you can use the ``--query-store-jdbc-config`` flag, an example of which is below.